Invasive Phragmites

 banner: Latest News

-Following successful projects by FOCA member Associations undertaken in 2022 with Green Shovels Collaborative funding (learn more about the Collaborative below), FOCA is pleased to announce we have funded a new round of proposals from our member Associations for on-the-ground projects focused on invasive Phragmites management, starting this summer and to be completed by February 2024.
-Stay tuned to the FOCA Elert for program reports!
+Following successful projects by FOCA member Associations undertaken in 2022 with Green Shovels Collaborative funding (learn more about the Collaborative below), FOCA was pleased to announce that we have funded a new round of 2023 proposals from our member Associations for on-the-ground projects focused on invasive Phragmites management, starting this summer and to be completed by February 2024.

 Related News: Nov.10, 2023 – Lake Wahnapitae group wins grant to fight spread of invasive plant (Sudbury Star)